usmanmazharr/usmanmazharr.github.io/README.md

-# About Me.

-Welcome to my profile!
+# Welcome to My Profile

+## About Me

 I am a dedicated iOS Developer with 2 years of hands-on experience in crafting dynamic and user-centric applications.
 My expertise spans a diverse array of technologies including Swift, Objective-C, ARKit, UIKit, Combine, and SwiftUI.
 I specialize in employing MVVM and Clean Architecture to develop robust and scalable applications.

 Driven by a passion for innovation and a commitment to user experience, I continuously strive to stay at the cutting edge of iOS development.
 My goal is to contribute to projects that push the boundaries of mobile technology, delivering exceptional and engaging applications.